By Chester B Cabalza

 Commentary of an Academic

 (Copyright @ 2017 by Chester B Cabalza.
 All Rights Reserved).

 |Photo courtesy of Washington Post|

-The Philippines, Asia’s first republic will be celebrating its 119th Independence Day on June 12.
+Today the Philippines, Asia’s first republic, celebrates its 119th Independence Day.
 Long from its young existence, the archipelagic nation has been historically colonized by naval powers Spain, the United States of America, and Japan.
 Nevertheless the country’s current territorial and maritime row with revisionist China in the Spratlys archipelago and the Scarborough shoal places a dilemma for the Southeast Asian member-state to succumb to the giant neighbor’s resurgence as a naval power.

 Taking off from President Rodrigo Duterte’s bold pronouncement in September 2016, he rattled traditional allies as he cements an “independent foreign policy” by diversifying defense and economic relations apparent in his current pivot to Eurasian powers, Russia and China, yet maneuvering a less dependence from the United States, the country’s oldest treaty ally in the Asia-Pacific.

 Considering the Philippines weak deterrence and over reliance to major powers in protecting its territorial integrity and sovereignty, how can the country overcome limited combat capabilities to persuasively survive its “real” independence from foreign naval powers?

 In January 2013, the Philippines resorted to lawfare against China to the spectacle of maritime states abroad.
 The Hague-based arbitral court ruled a landmark case in favor of the Philippines in October 2015 and July 2016 to the dismay of China as it radically altered the features of the controversial U-shaped contested islands in the South China Sea while the Philippines immediately hedged to renew damaged bilateral ties.